jo-klein/bioinformatics-for-the-bench/README.md

 1. Open your preferred command line terminal application.
 2. Navigate to the location of the script.
-3. At the command line prompt (using ">" below as an example) enter the following and press enter:
+3. At the command line prompt, enter the following and press enter:

     > name_of_the_script.ext argument_1 argument_2 argument_3 ... argument_n